ResponsiblyAI/learn/index.md

 <img class="icon" src="/assets/img/bu-icon.png" alt="Boston University" style="width:50px;"> **For Boston University Students Only.**

-This course is available for undergraduate students and graduate students (Master, Ph.D.).
+This course is available for undergraduate students and graduate students (Master, Ph.D.) in Data Science and Computer Science.

 A permission is required to register to this corse, please fill xwout [this application form](https://forms.gle/G93uzPjgzGH3jTxy6).
 Contact [Shlomi Hod](https://shlomi.hod.xyz/) `shlomi <AT> bu <DOT> edu` or book a session during the [pre-course office hours](https://calendly.com/shlomi-hod/rai-pre-course-office-hours) if you have any questions.